Semantic Drift in AI Agents: The Silent Failure Mode That Breaks Production

 What Is Semantic Drift?

-Why Standard Monitoring Misses Semantic Drift
+Why Standard Monitoring Tools Miss Semantic Drift

 How to Detect Semantic Drift: Verification Replay